Dennis Kucinich: 2024 campaign to represent Ohio's 7th congressional district

+In 2024, Kucinich announced his campaign to represent Ohio's 7th congressional district as an independent.
+The 7th included much of the territory he had represented in Congress.
+He placed third with 13% of the vote, losing to incumbent Republican Max Miller.
+This was the best result for an independent candidate running for Congress in Ohio since Jim Traficant received 16% of the vote in 2010.

 Television pundit

 In January 2013, Kucinich joined Fox News Channel as a regular contributor.
 He appeared on The O'Reilly Factor and other Fox News shows.
 Kucinich quit Fox News in January 2018 as he announced plans to run for governor.
-Since running for governor, Kucinich has reappeared on the network, in 2019 discussing Democratic primary debates, and has appeared on Larry King's PoliticKING program, speaking against the Democrats' push to impeach President Trump.
+Since running for governor, Kucinich has reappeared on the network, in 2019 discussing Democratic primary debates, and appeared on Larry King's PoliticKING program, speaking against the Democrats' push to impeach President Trump.

 Political positions

 After being elected to Congress in 1996, Kucinich began to position himself on the left.
 Based on his voting record in Congress, the American Conservative Union (ACU) gave Kucinich a conservative rating of 9.73%, and for 2008, the liberal Americans for Democratic Action (ADA) gave him a liberal rating of 95%.
 He was often regarded as one of the most liberal members of the United States House of Representatives.
 Describing his views in the 2008 Democratic Party presidential primaries, he said, "I'm from the universal-health-care wing of the Democratic Party.
 I'm from the Roe v.
 Wade-litmus-test wing of the Democratic Party.
 I'm from the abolish-the-death-penalty wing of the Democratic Party."